-Once kids begin to lose baby teeth and the permanent teeth begin to erupt, they have a "mixed dentition," which brings specific concerns.
+Once kids begin to lose baby teeth and the permanent teeth begin to appear, they have a "mixed dentition", which brings specific concerns.
 Your child may begin to participate in sports, show signs of teeth crowding and make poor choices in their diet.
-Again, your dental professional will recognize what preventative or interventional treatment is necessary.
+Again, your dental professional will recognise what preventative or interventional treatment is necessary.
 This may include:

 - Referral to an orthodontist.

-- Nutritional counseling to help your child make healthy dietary choices.
+- Nutritional counselling to help your child make healthy dietary choices.

 - Fluoride treatment and dental sealants to prevent further decay.

 Braces and Wisdom Teeth

 Once your child enters their teen years, emphasise the connection between a healthy mouth and healthy body.
 Teenagers can understand how important a healthy smile is, and take responsibility for keeping it that way.
 At this age, they may have braces or just finished orthodontic treatment.
 Teenagers' oral hygiene habits for the prevention of cavities and gum disease should be a priority as well, and the eruption of the wisdom teeth need monitoring.
 Their dentist or dental hygienist can provide the tools needed to transition to a healthy adult mouth.
 They will focus on the following:

 - Proper diet, nutrition and exercise.